 Case Study: Thomas becomes unwell

-The diabetes treating team will work with the family to prepare a diabetes management plan for the school day.
+The clinical treating team will work with the family to prepare a diabetes management plan for the school.
 This outlines when Tom needs to check his glucose levels and when and what level of support he needs to take his insulin.
-The plan also had an easy to follow action plan if Tom’s glucose is too low or too high listing what are his symptoms and treatment.
+The plan also had an easy to follow action plan if Tom’s blood glucose is out of target range listing what his symptoms are and treatment is.